lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verses 17-18.**

-1\.The saint precious to God.
+1\.
+The saint precious to God.
 He thinks of him tenderly; in countless ways; perpetually.

-2\.God precious to the saints.
+2\.
+God precious to the saints.
 Noting God's loving kindnesses, numbering them, newly awakening to them.

-3\.The mingling of these loves: "I am still with thee."— *W.B.H.*
+3\.
+The mingling of these loves: "I am still with thee."— *W. B. H.*

 **Verse 18.** *When I awake I am still with thee.*

-1\.Awaking is sometimes, yea, most commonly, taken in the *natural signification,* for the recovery from bodily sleep.
+1\.
+Awaking is sometimes, yea, most commonly, taken in the *natural signification,* for the recovery from bodily sleep.

 2\. *Morally,* for recovery from sin.